-A weapon includes conventional objects like guns, pellet guns, knives, or club type implements.
-It may also include any toy that is presented as a real weapon or reacted to as a real weapon or an object converted from its original use to an object used to threaten or injure another.
+A weapon includes conventional objects like guns, pellet guns, knives, club type implements, or explosives.
+An explosive is defined as an object that is able or likely to shatter violently or burst apart, which includes bombs, fireworks, firecrackers, etc. It may also include any toy that is presented as a real weapon or reacted to as a real weapon or an object converted from its original use to an object used to threaten or injure another.
 This includes, but is not limited to padlocks, pens, pencils, chairs, jewelry, and so on.
 Criminal charges may be filed for this violation.
 Possession of a weapon will subject a student to expulsion and possible permanent exclusion.
 It will make no difference whether or not the weapon belongs to someone else, unless the student can provide convincing evidence that the weapon was placed in the student's possession without his/her knowledge.
 If it can be confirmed that a weapon, that student shall also be subject to that same disciplinary action.